DocumentationBook/SphinxDocumentation/index.rst

 There are two software products branded as Sphinx.
 This book is about the well-known documentation toolset also called Sphinx-doc to distinguish it.
 Such toolsets are also known as static site generators (SSG).

+The main part of this book aims to provide a deep overview of the documentation build process managed by Sphinx.
+Detailed information is useful for those who need to customize their documentation toolset.
+This goes beyond general customization accessible through well-known tools, such as CSS, and is mainly about Sphinx-specific ones, such as customizing extension behavior, developing your own Sphinx extension, and creating custom event handlers.

 Introduction
 ============

-`Sphinx <https://www.sphinx-doc.org/en/master/>`_ is a powerful documentation toolset (framework) used to create a set of bound documents (documentation tree) in different formats (HTML, PDF, ePub, and many more) taking source documents marked with reStructuredText (reST) or Markdown.
+`Sphinx <https://www.sphinx-doc.org/en/master/>`_ is a powerful documentation toolset (framework) used to create a set of bound documents (documentation tree) in different formats (HTML, PDF, ePub, and many more) taking source documents marked up with reStructuredText (reST) or Markdown.
 Sphinx is shipped as a Python package along with many other packages it depends on.
 Among the latter, `Docutils <https://docutils.sourceforge.io/>`_ is the main reST interpreter.
 That is why Docutils is often mentioned in this documentation.